cszn/USRNet/README.md

 We proposes an end-to-end trainable unfolding network which leverages both learning-based methods and model-based methods.

-The proposed network inherits the flexibility of model-based methods to super-resolve blurry, noisy images for different scale factors via a single model, while maintaining the advantages of learning-based methods.
+USRNet inherits the flexibility of model-based methods to super-resolve blurry, noisy images for different scale factors via a single model, while maintaining the advantages of learning-based methods.

 #TODO